 PL-1 Supervisory Workshop — In late spring, a two-day workshop for first-year residents focuses on the upcoming challenges of being a supervisory resident, teacher and team leader, and includes a one-day pediatric trauma course.

-Career Day and PL-2 Workshop — In the fall, a one-day career day and workshop exposes second-year residents to panel discussions about future career options and exposure to advocacy options and organized medicine groups.
+PL-2 Workshop — In the fall, a one-day workshop exposes second-year residents to different career opportunities after residency and introduces them to the Resident as Teachers curriculum.

 PL-3 Workshop — In late summer, a one-day workshop for third-year residents focuses on information needed to transition into medical careers after residency.
 Discussions include information about licensure and credentialing, CME, billing and coding, and managed care.